The Tragedy Of Addiction In Australia

-Given Australia’s population size, its percentage of people who use illicit drugs is very large.
-After marijuana, Australia’s most abused drugs are ecstasy, hallucinogens, and amphetamines.
-The most popular, ecstasy, has been used by 11.2 per cent of Australians over the age of 14.
-That is close to 3 million people and doesn’t include the use of hallucinogens, 9.4 per cent, or amphetamines, 6.3 per cent.
+After Marijuana, Australia’s most abused drugs are Ecstasy, Hallucinogens, and Amphetamines.
+The most popular, Ecstasy, has been used by 11.2% of Australians over the age of 14.
+That is close to 3,000,000 people and doesn’t include the use of Hallucinogens, 9.4%, or Amphetamines, 6.3%.
 While there may be some overlap, people who use one of these drugs look for a specific effect that the others don’t have.
-So, it is more likely that these numbers represent individuals.
-That means that the number of people in Australia who are suffering from some form of dependency is likely well over 4 million.
+It is more likely that these numbers represent individuals.
+That means that the number of people in Australia who are suffering from some form of dependency is likely well over 4,000,000.

 Many don’t imagine the downside to abuse.
 They believe that addiction is something that can be avoided.
 However, it isn’t a question of willpower.
 Addiction is a biological response in the body.
-In some cases, that means only one use pf the drug will cause your body to crave more of it.
+In some cases, that means only one use of the drug will cause the body to crave more of it.

-As of 2017, doctors in Australia were cumulatively writing 14 million prescriptions for opioids pain killers every year.
-While this may not seem dangerous, 1-in-10 who are prescribed an opioid become addicted to their prescription.
-That means there are potentially 1.4 million people across Australia who are battling an addiction that came from a genuine need for pain relief.
-Realistically, there are some out there who are doctor-shopping, the act of obtaining multiple prescriptions from different doctors in order to sell or abuse the drug.
+As of 2017, doctors in Australia were cumulatively writing 14,000,000 prescriptions for Opioid Painkillers every year.
+While this may not seem dangerous, 1 in 10 who are prescribed an Opioid becomes addicted to their prescription.
+That means there are potentially 1,400,000 people across Australia who are battling an addiction that came from a genuine need for pain relief.
+Realistically, there are some out there who are doctor-shopping; doctor-shopping is the act of obtaining multiple prescriptions from different doctors in order to sell or abuse the drug.

-The rampant opioid problem that is sweeping multiple countries is hitting Australia hard.
-In fact, 69 per cent of drug-related deaths in 2015, a total of 1,395, were due to a prescription drug.
+The rampant Opioid problem that is sweeping multiple countries is hitting Australia hard.
+In fact, 69% of drug-related deaths in 2015, a total of 1,395, were due to a prescription drug.
 Similarly to alcohol, people underestimate the dangerous potential of prescription medications.
 Many think that because it is meant for medicinal use that it is safe.
-However, most addictions of illegal opioids start from a prescription that someone can no longer attain from a doctor.
+However, most addictions of illegal Opioids start from a prescription that someone can no longer attain from a doctor.

 In total, there were 2,023 deaths by drugs in Australia in 2015.

-10 per cent of Australians who are prescribed an opioid pain killer will become addicted.
+10% of Australians who are prescribed an Opioid Painkiller will become addicted.

-When you live in an environment that is full of temptation, the best thing you can do is remove yourself from it.
+When you live in an environment that is full of temptation, it can be helpful remove yourself from it when seeking treatment.
 This is easier said than done, however.
 Drug addiction is a biological issue.
-While there is a psychological component to get over addiction, that therapy can assist with, people who suffer from addiction must consider that their body has now rewired itself to crave the drug.
+While there is a psychological component to get over addiction that therapy can assist with, people who suffer from addiction must consider that their body has now rewired itself to crave the drug.
 Without taking a medical approach to recovering from addiction, the person suffering will have a harder time and be much more likely to relapse.

 If you are suffering from addiction in Australia, there are programs that can help you recover.
 However, you might need something more that you cannot find or a radical change in environment.
-If you don’t know where to look or have questions, reach out to a dedicated treatment specialist.
-They are here to answer your questions, no matter where you are.
-Take the first step in taking your life back today.
+If you don’t know where to look or have questions, contact a treatment provider.
+They can answer any questions and discuss available treatment options.